j-uranic/j-uranic.github.io/index.md

 ![Placeholder image](/assets/placeholder.png)

 <table>
-  {% for row in site.data.authors %}
+  {% for row in site.data.spatialseq %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}